uabrc/uabrc.github.io/docs/data_management/lts/sharing.md

 ### Read-Write Permissions

-This will give read, write, and delete permissions to the users so they are able to sync directories between a local source folder and the S3 destination
+This will give read, write, and delete permissions to `bob` and `jane` so they are able to sync directories between a local source folder and the S3 destination.
+This can be dangerous because of the delete permissions so care should be given in handing out that permission. `s3:DeleteObject` can be set into another statement field and limited to very select users while giving upload permission to many users.

 ``` json
 {